 Fig. 3.
-Vanilla Depthwise Non-Local Module (vertical-split).
-The proposed module contains four channel-wise embedding layers, a pairwise correlation layer and a softmax layer.
-The softmax layer normalizes each row of the affinity matrix A. The matrix multiplication serves as taking weighted summation of the output of Layer g, with the softmax output as attention weights.
+Vanilla DNL module (vertical-split).
+The proposed module contains four channel-wise embedding layers, a pairwise correlation layer, and a softmax layer.
+The softmax layer normalizes each row of the affinity matrix A. The matrix multiplication serves as taking the weighted summation of the output of layer g, with the softmax output as attention weights.